 TTC bike repair stops

-New self-service bicycle repair stops are being installed at 20 subway stations across the TTC.
+Self-service bicycle repair stops have been installed at subway stations across the TTC.
 This will allow customers to complete minor bicycle repairs while commuting in Toronto.

 - Castle Frank